TreeOfSelf/PandaArchaeology/README.md

 ## Description

 A fun mod to spice up a server.
 Fish up or brush up despawned loot!
 When loot despawns, it is added to a pool of items.
-Only 10 of each item type can exist in this pool.
-When doing archeology or fishing, there is a chance to find this despawned loot.
+Only 10 of each item type (configurable) can exist in this pool.
+When doing archeology or fishing, there is a chance (configurable) to find this despawned loot.
 It will display the date it was dropped and by who it was dropped if it was dropped by a player.

 ## Configuring